 In the Bible we have seen some of the evidence that the war is about people's opinion.
 On the earth, it seems that it concerns people's allegiance.
 Who will we serve, Jesus or Satan.
 In Heaven, where a third of the angels chose Satan, it looks like the same issues were important.
 What about the rest of the Universe?
 What are the issues that they are looking at in this rebellion?

-Why does he really want to take over the throne.
+Why does Satan really want to take over the throne.
 Is it because God really is a tyrant and that Satan is trying to protect us by showing us a better way of living?
 Or is it that Satan himself is the real tyrant, that he is the selfish one, and he only wants the power of the throne for himself?

 In addition, God and Satan seem to be following a set of rules.
 Thus, the battle is probably a legal or technical battle.

 If there is not a real war between God and Satan, then how might we explain the things happening in the world?
 Is this thing of having Satan tempt us, and God letting it happen, all a game?
 What is really happening in the stories we read in the Bible?
 Is there an actual battle for the ownership of the Earth that is occurring behind the scenes to explain what is happening?
-Or, do we have God and Satan playing games with the human race in the middle?
+Or, do we have God and Satan playing a game with the human race in the middle?
 It will take a knowledge of the entire Bible to answer what is really happening.

 Either God and Satan are playing a game with us in the center, the object of their attention, or Satan is really attacking God.